The Wild Party (1929 film): Plot

 The film focuses on an all-female college where the students are more interested in having fun and partying than studying.
 Stella Ames is the most popular student, with a loud mouth.
 When the young and attractive professor Gilmore 'Gil' starts working there in anthropology, all the girls immediately feel attracted to him.
-Stella recognizes him as the man she once accidentally shared a bed with, thereby risking her reputation.
+Stella recognizes him as the man whose train sleeping compartment she accidentally entered, not realizing the mistake, thereby risking her reputation.
 The professor is unamused by the girls' bad behavior and does not seem to notice who Stella is.

 At the end of term, a traditional costume party is held.
 Stella and her friends show up in revealing costumes and are therefore thrown out by Faith Morga, the head of the student body.
 The girls decide to go to a bar, where they are soon bothered by drunk men.
 They try to leave, but the men refuse to let them go.
 A bar fight soon ensues.
 All the girls are able to get away and leave with the car, but Stella is left behind.
 Fearing the worst, she decides to play along with the men so they will not force themselves on her.
 She is eventually rescued by professor Gilmore, who beats up the men.

-While taking her home, she tries to show her gratitude, but he is not moved by her, pointing out her scandalous lifestyle and lack of ambition.
-Hurt, she starts crying, but Gil states that he still would kill for her and kisses her.
+While taking her home, she tries to show her gratitude, but he is not moved by her, pointing out her scandalous lifestyle and lack of ambition, making her upset.
+But Gil states that he still would kill for her and kisses her.
 Eva catches them and soon spreads the word, but Stella threatens to ruin her life if she continues to.
 Stella denies the whole story, but admits to her best friend Helen that she loves him.
 However, the next morning he acts as if nothing has happened, even giving her a hard time for committing plagiarism.
 Upset, she returns to her old lifestyle of wild parties, which includes dancing with and kissing strangers.
 However, when information reaches her that Gil has been shot, she realizes that she is still in love with him.

 A month later, Gil returns to college.
 Stella visits him, and he explains to her that he hates her for what she is and loves her for what she could be.
 They kiss, but are interrupted by Eva.
 Gil acts as if nobody else is there, but Eva notices Stella's presence.
 After she leaves, they enjoy a romantic evening until a fire drill interrupts them.
 While reporting to the dean, Helen loses a letter she has written to George, a man she is secretly seeing, despite the fact that it is prohibited for students to date.
 It turns out that Eva has found the letter and threatens to reveal both Helen and Stella's admirers.
 She later admits to their friend Babs that she has given the letter to Faith Morgan.